I may receive a commission if you make a purchase through links in this post.

 Also, I make a lot of it.
-Because, you don’t want to eat the side dish of rice and buttered peas without this gravy on top.
+Because, you don’t want to eat the side dish of rice and buttered peas or veg without this gravy on top.
 Trust me.

 Ok, back to the wings.
 Baking frozen chicken wings is so much easier than thawing or even using fresh wings.
 You literally throw them in the oven and forget them until it’s time to make the sauce.
 Not only is this the best chicken wings recipe ever, it’s also the easiest!
 A+ in my book.